Revealing the Invisible: Permian Health’s Air Quality Crusade in Gambia

 Hopes for the Future

-Thanks to their recent Air Quality award, Permian Health will soon be acquiring an additional 10 sensors, bringing the total to 26 sensors across The Gambia.
+Thanks to their recent Air Quality Award, Permian Health will soon be acquiring an additional 10 sensors, bringing the total to 26 sensors across The Gambia.

 Dr. Touray envisions a future where every Gambian has access to air quality information, enabling them to protect themselves and their families from air pollution.
 Furthermore, he hopes to leverage the data collected to advocate for stronger environmental policies and regulations in Gambia.